AtmolanderMimi/basm/book/src/bf-interpreter.md

 You now own a bf interpreter, problem: *it's slooooooooow...*
-I highly encourage you to keep on working on this code to get a better handle on the logic that goes beind it.
+I highly encourage you to keep on working on this code to get a better handle on the logic that goes behind it.
 You can probably improve your knowledge of the language overall just by reviewing the interpreter.
-In implementing tweaks, you will find your own perfered way to approach writing basm code and find how you typically make mistakes.
+In implementing tweaks, you will find your own preferred way to approach writing basm code and find how you typically make mistakes.
 Making mistakes is part of learning, don't forget that!

 The bf interpreter may have seemed like an easy project if you just copied and pasted the code provided in this book, but let me tell you **it isn't!**
-Myself, despite having already written an extemely similar interpreter in basm and despite basm being a language I created, has struggled with many bugs which were not mentioned in this book for brevity *and also for my ego a little*.
+Myself, despite having already written an extremely similar interpreter in basm and despite basm being a language I created, has struggled with many bugs which were not mentioned in this book for brevity *and also for my ego a little*.
 For example, as I was rewriting every meta-instruction from scratch for the book, I made a mistake in the original `IFEQ` definition.
 I forgot to zero the flag.